 where m2 = 1/((phDry – phWet)/2 - phWet); b2 = -1*phWet * m2; m3 = 1/((phDry – phWet)/2 - phDry); b3 = -1*phDry * m3.

 Figure pDI.
-Graphical depiction of the behavior of equation 4. dWater equals p(D:I).
+Graphical depiction of the behavior of equation 4.

 For any site with a status of Diseased (D), the extension removes a proportion of cohort biomass equal to the susceptibility of the species (regardless of cohort age or biomass), representing the death of that proportion of individual trees.
 The extension writes a record of its activity at each time step to both an event log and a summary log.
 If requested, the extension will output maps at each time step of the biomass removed from each site and TOLP.